weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 <details>
   <summary>See a full example of a Docker configuration with <code>generative-google</code></summary>

-Here is a full example of a Docker configuration, which uses the `generative-google` module in combination with `text2vec-palm`, and provides the API key:
+Here is a full example of a Docker configuration that uses the `generative-google` module in combination with `text2vec-palm`.
+The configuration also provides the API key:

 ```yaml
 ---